The Filter tab provides an easy way of filtering down your search field.

-Note that only the first 5 filters marked bold in the list above are visible by default, while the others can be added.
+Note: Only the first 6 filters marked bold in the list above are visible by default, while the others can be added.

 Filter Bar Charts

-Most filters are made up of a dropdown that allows you to select and deselect values for the filter's property (see A below), and a bar chart underneath that allows you to gauge the importance of that particular value (see B below).
+Most filters are made up of a dropdown that allows you to select and deselect values for the filter's property (A), and a bar chart underneath that allows you to gauge the importance of that particular value (B).

-- Hovering over a bar chart entry with your mouse will reveal how many documents belong to this value (see 2 above).
+- Hovering over a bar chart entry with your mouse will reveal how many documents belong to this value (2).
 The same information is also visible in the dropdown.

-- You can deselect a value straight from the bar chart, by hovering over an entry and clicking on the "x" that appears (see 3 above).
+- You can deselect a value straight from the bar chart, by hovering over an entry and clicking on the "x" that appears (3).

 - Note that only the top 5 options are shown as bars in the bar chart.
-To see how many more values are part of the current filter, but are not shown, look at the bottom of the widget (see 4 above).
+To see how many more values are part of the current filter, but are not shown, look at the bottom of the widget (4).

-It can happen that Signals do not have any value for a property (e.g. if the country of publication is unknown).
-This category is shown in the dropdown and also in the bar chart if there are enough Signals without a value for that property, or you have filtered by that category.
+It can happen that signals do not have any value for a property (e.g. if the country of publication is unknown).
+This category is shown in the dropdown and also in the bar chart if there are enough signals without a value for that property, or if you have filtered by that category.
 This is displayed as "(No Value)".

 In the filter for the published date, you can select either a fixed range of time or a relative range, e.g. the last 2 years.

-Saving the search field as a Preset with a relative date range will preserve that information for later.
-Meaning that if you open the Preset again at a later stage, the time window will have shifted accordingly.
+Saving the search field as a preset with a relative date range will preserve that information for later.
+This means that if you open the preset again at a later stage, the time window will have shifted accordingly.

-You can add (and also remove) what properties to filter by in the filter customization dialog that opens when clicking on the gear icon at the top-right of the Filter tab (see 1 below).
+You can add (and also remove) what properties to filter by in the filter customization dialog that opens when clicking on the gear icon at the top-right of the Filter tab (1).